 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture sector in the Shepparton region and the recent financial performance of the Victorian broadacre, dairy and vegetable.
+This regional profile presents an overview of the agriculture sector in the Shepparton region and the recent financial performance of the Victorian broadacre, dairy and vegetable industries.

-Agricultural land in the Shepparton region occupies 8,840 square kilometres, or 81 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 1,220 square kilometres, or 11 per cent of the region.
-The most common land use by area is grazing modified pasture, which occupies 3,460 square kilometres or 32 per cent of the Shepparton region.
+Agricultural land in the Shepparton region occupies 8,800 square kilometres, or 81 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 1,300 square kilometres, or 11 per cent of the region.
+The most common land use by area is grazing modified pasture, which occupies 3,500 square kilometres or 32 per cent of the Shepparton region (ABARES 2016).

 Value of agricultural production

 The Shepparton region has a diverse agricultural sector.
-The most important commodities in the Shepparton region based on the gross value of agricultural production were milk ($754 million), followed by cattle and calves ($250 million) and apples ($180 million).
-These commodities together contributed 59 per cent of the total value of agricultural production in the region.
-In 2014–15 the Shepparton region accounted for 96 per cent ($101 million) of the total value of Victoria's pear production.
+The most important commodities in the Shepparton region based on the gross value of agricultural production were milk ($558 million), followed by cattle and calves ($262 million) and hay ($176 million).
+These commodities together contributed 52 per cent of the total value of agricultural production in the region.
+In 2018–19 the Shepparton region accounted for 96 per cent ($64 million) of the total value of Victoria's pear production.

 Number and type of farms

 ABS data indicate that in 2018–19 there were 2,205 farms in the Shepparton region with an estimated value of agricultural operations of $40,000 or more.
 The region contains 11 per cent of all farm businesses in Victoria.

 |Number of farms||% of Region||Number of farms||Contribution of region

 to state total